www.vuletic.com/hume

 Introduction

-In the standard account of the history of Western philosophy, the enterprise begins in 624 BCE in ancient Greece with the birth of Thales (THAY-lees).
-Thales and his two successors, Anaximander (an-AX-ih-man-der) and Anaximenes (an-ax-IH-men-ees), were based out of the city of Miletus (my-LEE-tus), and hence they are known collectively as the Milesian (my-LEE-zhin) philosophers.
-They are among the first of the so-called Presocratic philosophers, which consists of most of the philosophers who were born before Socrates (though some managed to outlive him).
+In the standard account of the history of Western philosophy, philosophy begins in 624 BCE in ancient Greece with the birth of Thales (THAY-lees).
+Thales and his two successors, Anaximander (an-AX-ih-man-der) and Anaximenes (an-ax-IH-men-ees), were based out of the city of Miletus (my-LEE-tus), and hence are known collectively as the Milesian (my-LEE-zhin) philosophers.
+They were among the first of the so-called Presocratic philosophers (mostly philosophers born before Socrates1).

-The geography of Miletus is worth noting, because when we say philosophy began in ancient Greece, it is not Athens, or even the Greek mainland, that we speak of.
-If, back in the late 7th or early 6th century, you sailed east from the Greek mainland, crossing the Aegean Sea until you hit the coast of what is now called Anatolia, you would have landed in a region then known as Ionia, which consisted of a league of Greek colonies.
+The geography of Miletus is notable, because when we say that philosophy began in ancient Greece, it is not Athens or even the Greek mainland of which we speak.
+Back in the time of the Milesians, if you sailed east from the Greek mainland, crossing the Aegean Sea until you hit the coast of what is now called Anatolia, you would have landed in a region then known as Ionia, which consisted of a league of Greek colonies.
 Miletus, situated a little bit south of Ephesus, was one of these colonies.
-To the east of Ionia was the kingdom of Lydia, which actually ended up conquering Ionia; even further to the east was the Persian Empire, which in turn ended up conquering both Lydia and Ionia.
+To the east of Ionia was the kingdom of Lydia, which actually ended up conquering Ionia; even further to the east was the Persian Empire, which in turn ended up conquering both Lydia and Ionia around 545 BCE.2

 Let's take a quick look at what the Milesians are purported to have said.